superstarlifter/doc/docs/how_to/calculate.md

 <img src="../assets/calc_12.png"  style="width:600px" class="border"></img>

-Once rolled up by week we can see the profit margin of the totals vs the total of each weeks profit margin.
+- Rolled up by week we can see the the *Calculate before* profit margin of the totals vs the the *Calculate after* total of each weeks profit margin.

 <img src="../assets/calc_13.jpg"  style="width:600px" class="border"></img>